martin-mazzini/kafka-visualizer/README.md

 With this diagram in mind, it´s easier to explain what each box is showing.

  - **Producer box**: the words that appear in this box are the messages being sent by the producer to the Kafka topic.
-The **Latency** box allows you to control the rate at which each message is produced.
+The **Latency** box allows you to control the rate at which each message is produced (milliseconds).
 The **Use Key** checkbox decides if the producer uses a key when sending a message.
 If it´s checked, the producer uses the number prefixed to the word as a key when sending the record to Kafka.
  - **Consumer boxes**: similarly, the words appearing in these boxes correspond to the words being read by the respective consumer.
 You can stop a given consumer with the **Remove consumer** button.
 Inactive consumers are greyed out and can be started with the **Add consumer** button.
 The **Partitions** row shows the topic partitions which are currently assigned to the given consumer.
-The **Latency** box allows you to control the rate at which each message is being read.
+The **Latency** box allows you to control the rate at which each message is being read (milliseconds).
  - **Topic partitions table**: this table shows the end offset, current offset, and lag of each of the partitions.

 With that being said, the following sections give a little  bit more detail and context on how the UI can be used to illustrate some Kafka concepts